mstksg/inCode/copy/entries/monad-plus-1.md

     science.
 But hey.
 Oh well.
 -   We call a failure an "mzero".
 Yes, this name is pretty lame too.

-For Maybe, a success with the value `x` is `Just x`, and an mzero is a `Nothing`.
+For Maybe, a "return" with the value `x` is `Just x`, and an "mzero" is a `Nothing`.

 Something cool about Haskell is that if we type `return x`, it'll interpret it